ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Improvement Phases

 Whenever you enter an Improvement Phase, you are granted 2 additional IP.
 You may then spend any IP you have (including leftover IP from character creation or previous Improvement phases), as defined in the Character Creation section above.

-# Conflict

-## Initiative

-_Jedi on Tauntauns_ does not have a structured initiative system.
-It is up to the GM's discretion when characters act in high-stakes scenes.

-## Injury Levels

-All player characters have five Injury Levels by default.
-These levels are as follows:

-1. Uninjured
-2. Minor Injury
-3. Major Injury
-4. Unconscious
-5. Dead

-When a character has a Major Injury, they receive a -2 penalty to all checks.
-An Unconscious character automatically fails all checks except Grit checks, to which they receive a -4 penalty.

-## Harm

-Generally, aggressive actions are resolved with a Contested Check with the aggressor rolling Fight and the Defender rolling Grit.
-If the aggressor succeeds, their attack inflicts one Injury Level.

-## Healing

-When a character has an Injury Level, there is the possibility to recover that lost Injury Level by one of the following means:

-1. Another character may make a Brains check to patch you up.
-The difficulty will be a factor of how injured you are, how much time pressure you are under, and what supplies are available.
-2. Using a piece of technology.
-3. Resting for a significant period of time.

 # Gear